2026-07-31 · By Podnikio Team

 Operating an EOOD requires:

-- Company registration with the Bulgarian Commercial Register (takes 1–2 weeks, involves a notary and court fee)
+- Company registration with the Bulgarian Commercial Register (takes 1–2 weeks and may involve a notary and a Registry Agency fee)

 - Separate business bank account — required by law